 This intermediate course examines management models, administrative techniques and patterns or organizational structure characteristic of criminal justice agencies.
-Prerequisites: CJ 100 and either CJ231, CJ232, or CJ233.
 3:0:3

-CJ 302 Media and Criminal Justice (MLL)
+CJ 302 (MLL) Media and Criminal Justice

 This is an advanced level, interdisciplinary course wherein students will learn about the relationship between the media and various elements of the criminal justice system.
 It is team-taught by experts in communication arts and criminal justice.
 3:0:3